IDEAS-Watersheds/best-practices-seminar/slides/software-best-practices/intro-cmake-2020-08-07/README.md

-Many libraries have scripts supplied by CMake to determine what include paths and libraries need to be included for compliation using find_package.
+Many libraries have scripts supplied by CMake to determine what include paths and libraries need to be included for compilation using find_package.
 Here we find MPI, since this is an MPI application it is marked as required.